-NESHAP/MACT - Based on the information provided in the permit application, this source emits Hazardous Air Pollutants (HAPs) from the concrete batch plant and the water heater.
+NESHAP/MACT - Based on the information provided in the permit application, this source emits Hazardous Air Pollutants (HAPs) from the concrete batch plant.
 However, the facility (concrete batch plant) is not a specifically listed Federal National Emission Standards for Hazardous Air Pollutants (NESHAP) Source Category and is not a major source.
-NESHAP Subpart JJJJJJ regulates institutional, commercial and industrial boilers; however, the regulation exempts process heaters.
-The propane-fired water heater for the concrete batch plant is a process heater, similar to a pool heater, and is not subject to Subpart JJJJJJ.
+Therefore, the source is not subject to the NESHAP or Maximum Achievable Control Technology (MACT) standards.
 The federal HAPs list is fully incorporated into Part II, Section 1.0, and a GRIC HAP is defined as any Federally-listed HAP.